mikaelajli22-beep/MikaelaBluestamp/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/watch" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my final milestone, I put everything together through transferring my wiring from breadboard to perfboard and putting everything into a box.
 I soldered all myy wiring into a perfboard for spacial efficiency, and I CADed a box for my device to go into.
 I designed my box on onshape, cutting out areas that parts stick out of, and 3d printed the box.
 Lastly, I hot glued the box together.
+A challenge I faced was during the process of CADing the box.
+It was difficult to get exact measurements for the cut outs and estimating how well the wiring would fit.
+I overcame this simple through time and patience.

 ![Headstone Image](cad.png)